fredvs/pianonote/README.md

 # pianonote
 Gives the frequency of piano note.
-For English (letters) or solfege notation.
+For english (a,b,c,...) or solfege (do,re,mi,...) notation.